 The National Estuary Program was established by Congress through Section 320 of the Clean Water Act of 1987.
 The BTES became a National Estuary in 1990 and the Barataria-Terrebonne National Estuary Program (BTNEP) was established shortly thereafter.
 As one of 28 National Estuary Programs in the United States and its territories, BTNEP is tasked with protecting and preserving the land, water, people, and culture of the BTES.
 Also in 1990, the BTNEP Management Conference (BTNEP MC) was created.
-The Management Conference consists of diverse stakeholders who collaborate to address the preservation and restoration of the estuary through a science-based, collaborative decisionmaking process while addressing and supporting stakeholder interests.
+The Management Conference consists of diverse stakeholders who collaborate to address the preservation and restoration of the estuary through a science-based, collaborative decision-making process while addressing and supporting stakeholder interests.
 The mission of BTNEP is to rebuild and protect the estuary for future generations.
-Through the collaborative decision making process of the BTNEP MC, BTNEP implements a sciencebased, stakeholder-led, consensus-driven plan using partnerships focused on the estuary's rich cultural, economic, and natural resources.
+Through the collaborative decision making process of the BTNEP MC, BTNEP implements a science-based, stakeholder-led, consensus-driven plan (called the Comprehensive Conservation and Management Plan; Barataria-Terrebonne National Estuary Program, 2018) using partnerships focused on the estuary's rich cultural, economic, and natural resources.